Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 Georgia State Stats and Trends

-- Georgia State has two wins against the spread in four games this season.
+- Georgia State has two wins against the spread in four games this year.

-- This year, the Panthers have one ATS win in two games as an underdog of 10 points or more.
+- The Panthers have been underdogs by 10 points or more two times this year and covered the spread once.

-- Georgia State's games this season have gone over the point total three times in four opportunities (75%).
+- Georgia State's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).

-- Georgia State is 2-0 against the spread and 1-1 overall when the team picks up more than 361.0 yards.
+- Georgia State is 2-0 against the spread and 1-1 overall when the team totals more than 361.0 yards.

-- The Panthers have turned the ball over six times this season, two more turnovers than the Mountaineers have forced (4).
+- This season the Panthers have turned the ball over six times, two more than the Mountaineers' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.